Cloud Services and Compatibility

 Our infrastructure flattens duplicate HTTP response headers into a single, comma-separated one.
 If you are using the {% header … %} tag in your templates or manipulating the response object’s HeaderCollection directly, you may see slightly different output from a Cloud response than you would in other environments.
 Rest assured, they are functionally equivalent in the HTTP spec!

-Applies to Craft Cloud.
+Applies to Craft CMS 5, Craft CMS 4, and Craft Cloud.